SudoBrendan/lab-helm-101/workshop/content/markdown/exercises/helm-cli.md

 helm search hub "chartmuseum" -o yaml
 ```

 The query will return a few results.
-When you use the `hub` subcommand, you're querying [artifacthub.io](https://artifacthub.io), a Helm-maintained list of repositories and charts in the open source community.
+When you use the `hub` subcommand, you're querying [Artifact Hub](https://artifacthub.io), a Helm-maintained list of repositories and charts in the open source community.

-In this list, you should see a chart with the url `https://artifacthub.io/packages/helm/chartmuseum/chartmuseum` (versions may vary):
+In this list, you should see a chart with the URL `https://artifacthub.io/packages/helm/chartmuseum/chartmuseum` (versions may vary):

 ```text
 {...OUTPUT OMITTED...}